Domestic Violence Orders of Protection and No Contact Order Lawyers in North Carolina

 - Parents, children, grandparents, or grandchildren

-That includes intentionally committing one of the following acts against the victim or his or her child:
+To obtain a DVPO in North Carolina, the victim must show that the alleged offender committed an act of domestic violence as defined by law, which means intentionally committing one of the following acts against the victim or his or her child:

 - Placing the person in fear of imminent serious bodily injury